Saturday, 29 November 2025

 Note also how in Jesus’ parable of the prodigal son (Lk.
 15:21), Jesus has the son saying, “I have sinned against heaven…” - using the word “heaven” as an alternative to the divine name.

 Note also Jesus’ statement in Matthew 26:64 about the Son of man “sitting at the right hand of Power.”
 Jesus is clearly using the word “power” as an alternative to the divine name, given that he is taking his words here from Psalm 110:1.
-It’s a substitution, or at least it is the use of an alternative.
-It’s striking.
+So, Jesus used Psalm 110:1, which says: “The utterance of Jehovah to my Lord is: Sit at my right hand”.
+Jesus used "the Power" as a circumlocution.

-Jesus here was on trial for his offences.
+Jesus there was on trial for his supposed offences the night before his execution.
 Consider the febrile scene.
-A list of offences was brought up against Jesus by the Jewish authorities: such as prophesying against the temple; claiming to be a king.
+A string of allegations was brought up against Jesus by the Jewish authorities: such as prophesying against the temple; or claiming to be a king.
 But no accusation of misusing the divine name?
-It’s interesting that uttering the divine name without due authority is one charge they had no cause to bring against him.
+Interesting.
+So, uttering the divine name is one charge they had no cause to bring against him.
 They presumably never heard him use it.
+That is telling.

 Following the OT, Jesus could naturally have said “sitting at the right hand of Jehovah”.

 But Jesus used a substitute instead of the divine name.
 He used "Power" instead.
-So what Jesus said was “sitting at the right hand of power”.
+Sitting at the right have of Power.
+What Jesus said was “sitting at the right hand of Power”.
 Why do you think Jesus used a substitute for the divine name?
-Was he wrong to do so?
+Was Jesus wrong to do so?

-Jesus commanded us to address God as “Father”, not “Jehovah” (Matthew 6:9), at the same time explicitly acknowledging the existence “name” that is not pronounced (not in any of these examples).
+Jesus commanded us to address God as “Father”, not “Jehovah” (Matthew 6:9), at the same time explicitly acknowledging the existence of a “name” that is nowhere pronounced in any of these examples.

-Using substitutes for the divine name is a scriptural practice.
-Even Jesus does it.
+Using substitutes and alternatives for the divine name is a scriptural practice.
+Yes, even Jesus does it.

 Jesus and oaths